brandur/sorg/content/drafts/postgres-atomicity.md

 COMMIT;
 ```

-I don't really need to think about what's going on.
-I'm
+I don't stop to think about what's going on.
+I'm given a
-given a powerful high level abstraction (in the form of
+powerful high level abstraction (in the form of SQL) which
-SQL) which I know will work reliably, and as we've seen,
+I know will work reliably, and as we've seen, Postgres does
-Postgres does all the heavy lifting under the covers.
-Good
+all the heavy lifting under the covers.
+Good software is a
-software is a black box, and Postgres is an especially dark
+black box, and Postgres is an especially dark one (although
-one (although with pleasantly accessible internals).
+with pleasantly accessible internals).

 Thank you to [Peter Geoghegan][peter] for patiently
 answering all my amateur questions about Postgres